 Scholarships offered by the Theatre Area

 Click here to download a list of scholarships offered by the Maggie Allesee Department of Theatre and Dance.
 See below for the Talent Scholarship information.
 To search for additional WSU scholarships click here.
 For general information about financial aid at Wayne State University click here.

 Theatre and Dance at Wayne State University awards a number of four-year scholarships to promising young theatre and dance students.
-Awards are achieved by audition and/or interview, and are available in both the performance (acting) and the production (scenic, lighting, costume, and make-up design) areas.
+Awards are achieved by audition and/or interview, and are available in both the performance (acting) and the production (scenic, lighting, costume, and stage management) areas.

 Talent scholarships are designed as four-year awards for theatre majors.
 In order to ensure the continuation of the stipend, a student must stay in residence for four consecutive years at Wayne State University, maintain a 2.5 grade point average and be a visible part of the theatre program.
 Failure to meet any of these requirements may result in termination of the scholarship.